 These findings give insights into the way in which students view languages.
 The fact that students wanted to understand the subject, and were driven by the fact that they would feel proud when they did well, suggests that the subject was seen as a challenge to be conquered – something which was sufficiently difficult that they would earn the right to be proud of themselves when they succeeded.
 However, students also engaged in learning in order to avoid negative consequences.
 This suggests that they might not want to opt for MFL for intrinsic reasons, but nonetheless see the benefit of achieving something to be proud of eventually.
-Generally, striving to succeed at something deemed challenging is a stance that, from a pedagogical perspective, schools should support, in the case of MFL, however, low self-efficacy, coupled with school policies that reinforce undesired motivational orientations, seem to dampen this stance in learners.
-Given the link between higher levels of intrinsic motivation and higher attainment (Taylor et al. 2014), it is likely that students with motivations engendered in this manner will achieve below their potential in MFL, and lower that in subjects were more intrinsic motivation was supported better – regardless of the additional effects of severe grading for MFL.
+Generally, striving to succeed at something deemed challenging is a stance that, from a pedagogical perspective, schools should support; in the case of MFL, however, low self-efficacy, coupled with school policies that reinforce undesired motivational orientations, seem to dampen this stance in learners.
+Given the link between higher levels of intrinsic motivation and higher attainment (Taylor et al. 2014), it is likely that students with motivations engendered in this manner will achieve below their potential in MFL, and less than in subjects where intrinsic motivation is better supported– regardless of the additional effects of severe grading for MFL.

-Student decision making was found to be strongly affected by perceptions of usefulness; indeed, factors which can be termed internally orientated – those which are governed by their own world-view or feelings of competence – were found to be significantly more important in the decision-making process when compared with those which are externally orientated– relating to other people, others’ perceptions or external measures of success.
+Student decision-making was found to be strongly affected by perceptions of usefulness; indeed, factors which can be termed internally oriented – those which are governed by students’ own world-view or feelings of competence – were found to be significantly more important in the decision-making process when compared with those which are externally oriented– relating to other people, others’ perceptions or external measures of success.
 This was shown in the comparative importance of items relating to usefulness, importance, enjoyment and grades above those relating to impressing others, liking teachers and being with friends.

 Perceptions of usefulness were found to vary by language, with French, Italian and Spanish perceived as useful for travel and holidays, whereas German was useful for social reasons and Chinese for economic ones.
-Japanese was the language which was found to be most useful for students’ own specific reasons, often relating to the culture of the country, and these findings suggest that the choice of languages taught needs to be given careful consideration.
+Japanese was the language which was found to be most useful for students’ own specific reasons, often relating to the culture of the country, and these findings suggest that the choice of languages offered needs to be given careful consideration.

 These findings suggest that student interest in languages in general could be directly affected by the languages on offer.
 As students are influenced by their views of the usefulness of a language when deciding whether to take the subject or not, and as their views of usefulness vary by language, it seems clear that the languages on offer will influence the amount of take-up.
 What is not clear from the data is which languages would be best, as the reasons for perceiving a language to be useful seem to be particular to the student.
-However, students’ evident interest in Asian languages may suggest a possible route away from the hegemony of French in a post-Brexit Britain.
+However, students’ evident interest in Asian languages may suggest a possible route away from the hegemony of French in a post-Brexit Britain (Ginsburgh et al, 2017; Lanvers, 2018).